fungos34/Real-Time-Observer/docs/readme.md

 * implement capability for IoT (each device should obtain all the data of all the other devices via implementing another channel to achieve this)

+# Distinctiveness and Complexity
+This project uses Asynchronous programming throughout at the back- and frontend.
+Concurrent programming is used to simulate multiple remote devices at the same machine.

+In contrast to all projects throughout this course, this application does not require continuing client http requests to the server to keep all data updated in Real-Time.
+Hence this project adds a new level of complexity, performance and enriches the gained skillset within this course.

+Furthermore this project contains thorough testing capabilities which are in stark contrast to most of the project requirements.

+The main focus of this project lies in the Real-Time and performant behaviour in data transmission, as well as data simulation.
+The data customisation is achieved via filter and sorting options.

+This project has a real world application, when running the according lightweight python file on any remote device connected with the server.
+This is because this lightweight python file can easily be customized to represent data of personal interest, related to the machine which it runs on.

+## No Social Network
+To distuingish from a social network, this project has no ability to post or chat, alltough Django Channels is able to run a chat application very efficiently with Real-Time communication.

+## No E-Commerce Site
+To distinguish from a Commerce site this project does not contain any selling or buying functionality.

+## Utilizes Django
+This App utilizes the Django Framework and makes use of Django Channels, the asynchronous websocket implementation in Django.

+## App is Mobile Responsive
+This app has been successfully tested in a local network utilizing Raspberry Pi 4B as remote device (running the lightweight python file), while running the Django Channels Webserver on a computer within this network and accessing it with multiple client devices (Cellphone and laptop) at the same time.
+The application has been successfully tested with up to 267 simulated remote device instances, updating in Real-Time to the Server, distributed in Real-Time to all clients accessing the server via a browser.